-Students earning an associate degree will build the foundation for continuing their education toward a degree completion major while completing a 2-year degree.
+Students earning an Associate Degree will build the foundation for continuing their education toward a degree completion major while completing a 2-year degree.
 The associate degree track consists of three parts: general education requirements, major requirements, and electives.
 This degree track may provide transfer opportunities to other colleges.

-Associate degree candidates will...
+Associate Degree candidates will:

-- Demonstrate self-direction as a life-long learner - Demonstrate effective communication and social skills - Apply critical thinking skills to scholarly, professional, and personal endeavors - Demonstrate a global and diverse perspective - Develop a Christian Worldview that highlights biblical literacy, ethics, and character development
+- Demonstrate self-direction as a life-long learner - Demonstrate effective communication and social skill - Apply critical thinking skills to scholarly, professional, and personal endeavors - Demonstrate a global and diverse perspective - Develop a Christian Worldview that highlights biblical literacy, ethics, and character development